 Each supervisor should foresee the possibility of a need to remove for cause when the adequacy of the employee's performance is in question.
-It is the supervisor's responsibility to give the employee full and timely notice of the problem, and to make full effort, with the assistance of human resources, to help the employee to maintain or recover his or her effectiveness or to find a more suitable position.
+It is the supervisor's responsibility to give the employee full and timely notice of the problem, and to make full effort, with the assistance of Human Resources, to help the employee to maintain or recover his or her effectiveness.
+See the section on Disciplinary Policy and Performance Management, in this manual, for guidance.

-If the supervisor is unable to prove such efforts in a case in which anticipation was reasonably possible, the involuntary separation decision may be reversed.
-There may also be certain situations requiring involuntary separation where such anticipation is not possible.
-Nevertheless, all involuntary separations must be discussed with human resources before the employee is notified.
-Except for certain Level III offenses, the supervisor must have issued a final warning to the employee before termination may be considered, or have communicated a performance improvement plan in place of a final written warning.
+There may be certain situations requiring involuntary separation where such anticipation is not possible.
+Nevertheless, all involuntary separations must be discussed with Human Resources before the employee is notified.
+Except for certain Level III offenses, the supervisor must have issued a Final Written Warning to the employee before termination may be considered or have communicated a performance improvement plan in place of a final written warning.